Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

    only have the 'id=...' key value pair.
 Indicating who has left.
    There will always be only 1 root device leaving per message, and hence the id will only contain the id of the root device leaving (no child IDs).
+ - the 'allowed' key will contain the allowvaluelist in a comma separated format

 == Devices leaving ==
 A special case of the announce message will be send.
 See 'Announcing a new UPnP